 Recommended by: Elisa, World in Paris

 If you’re looking to celebrate an American-style Halloween in France, you might be disappointed.
-Halloween is not a French tradition and – in general – the French do not much care about Halloween.
+Halloween is not a French tradition.
+However, Paris is a bit different because the city welcomes so many tourists.
+Many attractions, such as the Grévin Museum (the wax museum), host themed events.

 Copenhagen, Denmark